Time 30-60 minutes

 Add a web action to receive data from the “/get” action

-When the submit button is pressed, any data in the fields will be added to a variable.
-The IF statements are used to ensure the values exist, without the if statements, an error might be thrown if the values did not exist.
+When the submit button is pressed, the data entered in the fields will be added to a variable.
+The IF statements are used to check if the values exist.
+Without these IF statements, an error could occur if the values are not present.

 void setupWebActions(){